 FinServ organizations work with highly-sensitive customer data.
 Even though effective collaboration includes unobstructed information sharing, FinServ sometimes needs to maintain the ethical walls between departments to stay within compliance range to data privacy regulations.

 Organizations must introduce digital capabilities that allow them to collaborate and maintain ethical walls.
 Yet again, interoperability functionality is important since this involves setting up multiple workspaces that federate each other and allow only authorized personnel to participate in each workspace.

 During the pandemic, we saw a huge rise in telehealth services and adoption.
 Even before that, patient preferences started to shift towards digital services such as online appointment scheduling, receiving test results via digital channels, and getting reminders for check-ups.

-Healthcare providers and supporting businesses in the US need to take into account that they need to collaborate and deliver their services in compliance with HIPAA.
-Therefore, acquiring HIPAA-compliant tools is a must for healthcare-related businesses that want to digitize their services.
+Healthcare providers and supporting businesses in the US need to consider that they need to collaborate and deliver their services in compliance with HIPAA.
+Therefore, acquiring HIPAA-compliant tools is necessary for healthcare-related businesses that want to digitize their services.